blukatdevelopment/FPS_Framework/Planning/README.md

 and colliding with another actor (not itself), it should make the other actor ReceiveDamage and then set damageActive to false.

+**SpawnPoint**
+A spawn point should be a spatial a level designer can place within a level scene.
+An enum should decide whether a spawn point is for actors or items.
+A string variable should decide what item spawns there, if relevant.

+**Respawn**
+When a player dies, a counter should display on their HUD to indicate how long they have left before a respawn.
+When a respawn occurs, the actor should be freed and a new actor created at a random actor spawnpoint.

 **Projectile**
 A projectile should control a KinematicBody to move Forward(Vector3 velocity)